acikgozb/dotfiles/setup/roles/acikgozb.git/README.md

 # acikgozb.git

-This role is mainly responsible from configuring the Git workflow of the host instance by installing lazygit, gh, and git-delta.
+This role is mainly responsible from configuring the Git workflow of the host instance by installing `lazygit`, `gh`, and `git-delta`.

 ## Requirements